Government introduces import ban of cattle, pigs and sheep from Germany to protect farmers after foot and mouth case

 Exports of animals and meat susceptible to the disease prohibited

-The import of cattle, pigs and sheep from Germany will now be banned to protect farmers and their livelihoods.
-GB health certificates will no longer be issued for animals susceptible to FMD including all live animals and fresh meat.
+The commercial import of cattle, pigs, sheep, deer, buffaloes and their products such as meat, and dairy from Germany will now be banned to protect farmers and their livelihoods.
+GB health certificates will no longer be issued for animals susceptible to FMD including all live animals and fresh meat and animal products.

-The UK Chief Veterinary Officer is also urging livestock keepers to remain vigilant to the clinical signs of FMD following a confirmed case of the disease in Germany.
+The UK Chief Veterinary Officer is also urging livestock keepers to remain vigilant to the clinical signs of FMD following an outbreak of the disease in Germany.
 There are no cases in the UK currently.

 FMD causes significant economic losses due to production losses in the affected animals as well as loss of access to foreign markets for animals, meat and milk for affected countries.